classroomtechtools/virtualgs/README.md

 Run V8-compatible AppsScripts/JavaScript code locally, useful for testing or for quick work.

+It uses virtualization to run.
+You give it a directory of files that end with `.js`, and it concats them, and then executes the code.
+You can then invoke endpoints (defined functions).

-Substitute identifiers like `SpreadsheetApp` with objects augmented with tools such as [sinon](https://sinonjs.org) to replace their basic functionality.
+For testing, substitute identifiers like `SpreadsheetApp` with objects augmented with tools such as [sinon](https://sinonjs.org) to replace their basic functionality.

 The virtualized code is itself run syncronously, like on the AppsScripts platform, but multiple invocations of them are run asyncronously.